e.l.f. Beauty (ELF)

 13. Is Now The Time To Buy e.l.f.
 Beauty?

-There are definitely a lot of things to like about e.l.f.
-Beauty.
+In our opinion, e.l.f.
+Beauty is a solid company.
 First off, its revenue growth was exceptional over the last three years.
-And while its brand caters to a niche market, its admirable gross margins are a wonderful starting point for the overall profitability of the business.
+And while its projected EPS for the next year is lacking, its admirable gross margins are a wonderful starting point for the overall profitability of the business.
 On top of that, its EPS growth over the last three years has been fantastic.

 e.l.f.
-Beauty’s P/E ratio based on the next 12 months is 24.4x.
+Beauty’s P/E ratio based on the next 12 months is 26.3x.
 This multiple tells us that a lot of good news is priced in.
-This is a good one to add to your watchlist - there are better opportunities elsewhere at the moment.
+Add this one to your watchlist and come back to it later.